 - Traditional hospitality at its best

-The stone walls and tartan carpet give a feeling of tradition and locality, and it is with the slate dining mats and polished mahogany tables that the restaurant has a sense of opulence, yet always remaining relaxed.
-Dress code in The Clansman like the rest of Loch Fyne Hotel is relaxed, so dress up or down to suit your mood.
+The stone walls and tartan carpet instill a feeling of tradition and locality, and it is with the slate dining mats and polished mahogany tables that the restaurant has a sense of opulence, yet always relaxed.
+The dress code is like the rest of Loch Fyne Hotel & Spa, relaxed, so dress up or down to suit your mood.

-Meat is always on the menu and a favourite, a real staunch at Loch Fyne and across the Crerar Hotels group; influenced by Paddy Crerar himself.
+Meat is always on the menu at Loch Fyne Hotel & Spa and carries the Crerar Hotels staunch passion with it; influenced by Paddy Crerar himself.
 One of our favorite dishes would be the tasty, succulent, melt in the mouth steak and grill we serve up.
 Where possible the beef even comes from Paddy’s very own farm, from the Lammermuir Luing herd which is featured on the menu occasionally.

-Young diners are welcome into the Clansman and we are always trying to evolve and engage with this next generation of budding master chefs.
+Young diners are welcome into the restaurant and we are always trying to evolve and engage with this next generation of budding master chefs.
 It is with this philosophy that we encourage our younger audience to dine from the main menu in smaller portions at a fraction of the price.